JimMcL/trajr-paper/README.md

 # Trajr-paper - figures and analysis for the `trajr` paper

 This project contains data and R code used to generate figures and perform calculations used in the paper "Trajr: an R package for statistical characterisation of animal trajectories" which describes the [`trajr`](https://cran.r-project.org/package=trajr) R package for analysing animal trajectories.
-As such, it provides small but complete examples of use of the package.
+As such, it provides small, self-contained examples of use of the package.
 To regenerate all figures and reports, run `source("R/generate-figures-reports.R")`.
 Figures are generated in the `figures` directory, and text reports in the `reports` directory.

 To reproduce the clearwing moth example and generate figure 4, it is first necessary to download the moth, bee and wasp trajectory files into the directory `data/clearwing-moths`.
 The files are accessable at (https://doi.org/10.5061/dryad.682dc).

 ## R files